fairlydurable/useful-cmds/README.md

     Use single quotes with wildcard items to avoid expansion.
 ```

-**serve-temporal** - Run the Temporal command-line server unobtrusively and pull up the webpage on-demand without remembering the UI port you used.
+**tserve** - Run the Temporal command-line server unobtrusively and pull up the webpage on-demand without remembering the UI port you used.

 ```
-Usage: serve-temporal [--port PORT] COMMAND
+Usage: tserve [--port PORT] COMMAND
 Commands:
   start     - Start temporal server stop      - Stop temporal server